 "We've got to deal with the conflicts.
 If I hire S&P or Moody's to be my consultant and show me how I can do this and that to get an investment-grade rating or [an] even higher rating, they obviously have a conflict of interest there."
 "That's right.
 I think the compensation model... where the...

-Expanding Voter Registration for Low-Income Virginians: The Impact of the National Voter Registration Act
+Expanding Voter Registration For Low-Income Ohioans: The Impact of the National Voter Registration Act

 Democracy works as intended when all citizens are able to participate and make their voices heard.
 While the United States has come a long way in expanding the franchise over the past 220 years, barriers to participation still exist and these barriers disproportionately affect low-income citizens....

 Fulfilling The Promise: Expanding Voter Registration of Low-Income Citizens Under the National Voter Registration Act